b-coates/Coding_II_Project/README.md

 ## Deliverable Two Content
-Here is a link to a video of me teaching how to use functions in Python:
+Here is a link to a video of me summarizing my learning and teaching how to use lists and counting lists in Python: [https://drive.google.com/file/d/1nhwcdDY1MGO8DlrSkzykKENO7m6B06AL/view](https://www.google.com).

 I am currently learning new concepts on the *Lean Python 3* codecademy course, my goal for deliverable 2 was to complete sections 5 to 8 of the course and continure to be confident in programming lessons uotp this point, Concepts I learned include:
 1. Functions